BC-US--Bill Cosby,ADVISORY, US | Taiwan News

 Editors, news directors, photo editors:

-The Associated Press plans the following multi-format coverage of the trial of Bill Cosby on a sexual assault charge at a courthouse in suburban Philadelphia, starting with preview stories and photos this weekend.
-Shorter broadcast versions will be sent for most stories.
-All times EDT.
+The Associated Press plans the following multi-format coverage of the trial of Bill Cosby on a sexual assault charge at a courthouse in suburban Philadelphia.

+The trial is expected to last at least two weeks.
+AP reporters and photographers will cover the trial daily, which is expected to run from 9:30 a.m. to 5 p.m. each day.
+Reporters are not allowed to file from inside the courtroom, and can file only when there are breaks in the proceedings.

 MONDAY, June 5